LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Discussion

+\ttx{\textbf{Actual application.}} \ttx{The high-sample-efficiency preference-based offline RL algorithm proposed in this work aims to learn robot control policies from offline data with minimal human feedback, under the condition of an unknown reward function.
+This approach is particularly suitable for scenarios where the reward function is difficult to specify mathematically and where human-robot interaction entails high cost.
+For instance, in the field of exoskeleton robot assistance, objectives such as maximizing assistive comfort and minimizing metabolic cost are challenging to define precisely, and prolonged human-in-the-loop interaction can lead to user fatigue.
+Therefore, it is imperative to learn a reward model from a limited preference dataset and utilize it to efficiently guide policy optimization.}

+\ttx{The deployment of the algorithm for practical control involves three main stages: 1) collecting an offline dataset (containing only $(s, a, s')$ tuples) through methods such as teleoperation, to train a transition model; 2) acquiring a limited set of preference data by having users select their preference between pairs of trajectories, which is then used to learn a reward function; and 3) training the robot control policy offline using the collected dataset and the learned reward model, followed by its deployment to the actual control system.
+The ultimate goal is to optimize a control policy offline with minimal human-robot interaction efficiently.}

 \textbf{Theoretical study.} The theory of \texttt{LEASE} shows that the performance gap between the behavior policy $\mu$ and $\widehat{\pi}$ learned by \texttt{LEASE} includes two part: the gap $\xi$ caused by offline algorithm itself and the gap $\xi_1$ caused by reward model gap (the details see Theorem \ref{the_2}), where the term $\xi_1$ only depends on preference dataset.
-Moreover, the theory of \texttt{LEASE} is based on state-action pairs, which is consistent with most offline algorithms theory.
-Therefore, the theory developed in this paper can be easily combined with other offline algorithm theories and easily used to build the theory of policy improvement guarantee, which can provide the theoretical basis for offline PbRL and facilitate the development of offline PbRL theory.
+Moreover, the theory of \texttt{LEASE} is based on state-action pairs, which is consistent with most offline algorithms theory. \ttx{The performance gap in offline PbRL is determined by two independent components, with the first term corresponding to the inherent gap of offline RL itself.
+Given this gap, the preference-based gap can be directly derived.
+Therefore, the theory developed in this paper can be easily combined with other offline algorithm theories and used to build a theory of policy improvement guarantee, providing a theoretical basis for offline PbRL and facilitating the development of offline PbRL theory.}